I've spent my life working hard toward achieving my dreams and most especially

 With hard work and determination, I was able to complete most of my goals.

 But nobody expects in the pursuit of their dreams, that things can go terribly wrong.
-Circumstances that can make you question who you are, your life’s purpose and direction.
+Circumstances that can make you question who you are, and your life’s purpose and direction.

 In a very small car accident, I hit my head and my world unraveled around me.
 Rapidly words and phrases like PTSD, Complex PTSD and dissociative memory labelled the conditions that were now part of my life as the accident triggered my repressed memories of being sexually assaulted as a child.
-The
+The emotional pain was devastating and personal defeat seemed near.

-But it was my faith in God and the reliance on Him that ultimately brought true healing to my heart when I laid my pain down at His feet.
+It was my faith in God and the reliance on Him that ultimately brought true healing to my heart when I laid my pain down at His feet.

 If you would like to know more about my journey of faith and quest for well being, I would be more than happy to share it with you.